Vechoochira: Demography

 People from all the major religions (Christianity, Hinduism, Islam) live here together with due respect to each other.
-Most of the villagers are farmers, cultivating banana, tapioka, rubber, coconut, etc.
+Most of the villagers are farmers, cultivating banana, tapioca, rubber, coconut, etc.

 Tourism

 Perunthenaruvi falls, a famous water fall in Pamba river is located in this panchayath.
 It is about 4 km from the town, accessible through paved (asphalt) road.
 The entire pampa river water is converging and flowing through channels before it falls to a 30 ft drop.
 The base of the fall is very shallow and deep consisting of several twistering spots.
 If you want to see the water fall closely, take all precaution not to step on slippery rocks and edges.
 Every year many people lose their lives by underestimating the force of the water flow and depth.
 Kerala Tourism Development Corporation (KTDC) has built a view gallery and rest area near the fall.
 Kerala State Electricity Board (KSEB) will be building a 3MW power generation station (utilizing hydro electric power) at the fall in the near future.

-Perunthenaruvi Weir is dam constructed across the Pamba river as part of a hydroelectric project.
+Perunthenaruvi Weir is dam constructed across the Pamba River as part of a hydroelectric project.
 Dam site is a tourist spot.